dwhiffing/fury/content/aar/cf/cf1/cf1_stww2/body.md

-Overall, my minor gripes aside (see below), this was a fantastic scenario (as are pretty much all of Gunner’s works) and I would highly recommend it!
+Overall, my minor gripes aside (see below), this was a fantastic scenario (as are pretty much all of Gunner’s works) and I would highly recommend it\!

 Some Comments:

--the first Cuban strikes were well coordinated, but afterwards subsequent strikes were in disarray and saw unescorted Mig-21s and Mig-23s thrown against F-15Cs-obviously a suicide mission; perhaps the strikes should have been set to one-time only, or they should have been assigned escorts and the readiness of those escorts should have been a mission requirement to launch
+\-the first Cuban strikes were well coordinated, but afterwards subsequent strikes were in disarray and saw unescorted Mig-21s and Mig-23s thrown against F-15Cs-obviously a suicide mission; perhaps the strikes should have been set to one-time only, or they should have been assigned escorts and the readiness of those escorts should have been a mission requirement to launch

--I was disappointed that the CSAR script only seemed to recognize helicopters; I originally was going to use some of the Coast Guard patrol boats for CSAR work early on when the airspace around Key West wasn't safe for helicopters, but they ended up being essentially useless.
+\-I was disappointed that the CSAR script only seemed to recognize helicopters; I originally was going to use some of the Coast Guard patrol boats for CSAR work early on when the airspace around Key West wasn't safe for helicopters, but they ended up being essentially useless.

--the SA-10 Radars being on was a major liability, allowed me to take them out from range; SA-2s and SA-3s were taken out by baiting them to go active with an F-16, but this would have been much more dangerous with a SA-10; along a similar line the Cuban SSMs FCR’s being left on also made them easy to locate and take out
+\-the SA-10 Radars being on was a major liability, allowed me to take them out from range; SA-2s and SA-3s were taken out by baiting them to go active with an F-16, but this would have been much more dangerous with a SA-10; along a similar line the Cuban SSMs FCR’s being left on also made them easy to locate and take out

--what was the point of the WP aligned patrol boats?
+\-what was the point of the WP aligned patrol boats?
 I guess to take out merchant ships, but could they even do that with their paltry armaments?
 I ended up destroying them with a combination of AC-130s, Harpoons from the HMS Westminster and Sea Skuas from its helicopter, rockets from Harrier GR7s, and strafing runs from TA-4s (AC-130s did most for the work).
 It seemed like a bizarre deployment.

--enemy ground forces lacked supporting AA, which made them easy targets;
-the Cuban ground assault on Guantanamo Bay especially seemed to be unnecessarily fragmented and unsupported.
+\-enemy ground forces lacked supporting AA, which made them easy targets; the Cuban ground assault on Guantanamo Bay especially seemed to be unnecessarily fragmented and unsupported.
 To be fair, CMO isn’t and never has been a ground warfare simulator, though, so I suppose I shouldn’t expect too much

--the hospital being right next to the Command bunker at Mariel was a nice challenge, and one that I singularly failed when I accidently lobbed an AGM-130 with a Mk84 warhead at the bunker…let’s just say that I significantly underestimated its blast radius.
+\-the hospital being right next to the Command bunker at Mariel was a nice challenge, and one that I singularly failed when I accidently lobbed an AGM-130 with a Mk84 warhead at the bunker…let’s just say that I significantly underestimated its blast radius.
 Although given